 MSM and Chondroitin, the other two popular joint pain relievers, have sulfate.
 Or any of these others work.
 It’s possible again; it’s more of a reflection of a bad diet than Glucosamine.

 Same thing with the testosterone booster.
-If you go back for a second, you will fall below your baseline if you are deficient in stuff like magnesium or zinc.
+If you go back for a second, you will fall below your baseline if you are deficient in stuff like zinc or magnesium.
 The thing is, you start with boosters that have zinc and things start to improve.
 But it’s more a reflection of a poor diet.
 And they are just taking you back to baseline; then they are doing anything that boosts you up.

 That is the end of part 1.
 I will have part 2 out soon of Sol’s Supplement Goals Reference Guide